LGBTQ rights in Papua New Guinea: Legality of same-sex sexual activity

 Male same-sex sexual activity is prohibited by Section 210 of the Papua New Guinea Penal Code.
-Anal sex and oral sex between persons of the opposite sex is also illegal.
-Those caught engaging in anal sex or oral sex (whether heterosexual or homosexual) can be punished with up to fourteen years' imprisonment.
-Other same-sex sexual acts can be punished with up to three years' imprisonment.
+Sodomy is also illegal; those caught engaging in anal sex or oral sex (whether heterosexual or homosexual) can be punished with up to fourteen years' imprisonment.
+Other same-sex sexual acts may be punished with up to three years' imprisonment.
 In 2011, the Government informed the United Nations that decriminalising homosexuality was not a priority.

-According to the United States Department of State, there were no reports of prosecutions in 2012 directed at LGBT persons.
-However, the department reported that LGBT persons in 2012 were "vulnerable to societal stigmatization".
+According to the United States Department of State, there were no reports of prosecutions in 2012 directed at LGBTQ persons.
+However, the department reported that LGBTQ persons in 2012 were "vulnerable to societal stigmatization".

 Former MP Dame Carol Kidu in 2012 described gay Papua New Guineans as being forced to live lives of secrecy, and called unsuccessfully on the Government to decriminalise homosexuality.
 Prime Minister Peter O'Neill explained that there were "strong feelings" against homosexuality in the country, which was "yet to accept such sexual openness".

 According to an ILGA report, arrests occurred in 2015 and 2022.
 In 2015, a man was charged and pled guilty to "indecent acts" between males and received a suspended sentence and being ordered to undergo community service and mandatory counseling.
 In 2022, two men were arrested after having sex.
 The report also notes a study in 2011 which found police were one of the main sources of violence against men who have sex with men and trans people.

 Living conditions

-LGBT persons have reported facing "discrimination in their daily lives, and often struggle to find jobs".
-LGBT people have also experienced rape and violence throughout the country, including in Port Moresby, which has led many LGBT individuals to flee to the town of Hanuabada.
+LGBTQ persons have reported facing "discrimination in their daily lives, and often struggle to find jobs".
+LGBTQ people have also experienced rape and violence throughout the country, including in Port Moresby, which has led many LGBTQ individuals to flee to the town of Hanuabada.

 In 2017 the US Department of State Human Rights Report on Papua New Guinea revealed several incidents that highlight the discrimination faced by homosexuals in the country.
 In Port Moresby, a hotspot for discriminatory actions, there are reports of gay men being sexually abused by police, raped, and beaten.
 It is common for this abuse to continue even if it is reported due to an imbalance of power.
 Often, the victims are framed as the perpetrators.

 Social attitudes to homosexuality

 The general public has mixed views towards homosexuality.
 Homophobia is widespread throughout the country.
 Homosexuality is generally more accepted in coastal areas than in the New Guinea Highlands.

-There are a few nightclubs in Port Moresby that have "gay nights" and small drag parties, mainly in Hanuabada, which has been described as a "gay village" and a sanctuary for local LGBT people.
+There are a few nightclubs in Port Moresby that have "gay nights" and small drag parties, mainly in Hanuabada, which has been described as a "gay village" and a sanctuary for local LGBTQ people.

-In 2021, Port Moresby held the country's first ever LGBT pride parade, bringing in hundreds of people in the community and their supporters together to celebrate.
+In 2021, Port Moresby held the country's first ever LGBTQ pride parade, bringing in hundreds of people in the community and their supporters together to celebrate.
 This was a groundbreaking moment for the queer community in Papua New Guinea, as it set the framework for more change to come in the near future.